The Bushnell Center for the Performing Arts: Elephant Eye Theatrical

 In 2005, The Bushnell joined four other performing arts organizations – Citi Performing Arts Center in Boston, the Ordway Center for the Performing Arts in St. Paul, the Kimmel Center for the Performing Arts in Philadelphia, and the Pittsburgh Civic Light Opera Association in conjunction with the Pittsburgh Cultural Trust – in forming the producing consortium Five Cent Productions, LLC.
 Following this formation, Five Cent Productions joined former Disney Theatrical Productions Executive Vice President Stuart Oken and Tony Award-winning producer Michael Leavitt as a producing partner in Elephant Eye Theatrical.

 Elephant Eye Theatrical is a theatrical development and production company that creates new book musicals for Broadway and beyond.
-The company finds and initiates projects, assembles creative teams, funds the genesis and ongoing evolution of the projects, and serves as lead producer when the projects are fully staged.
+The company finds and initiates projects, assembles creative teams, funds the genesis and ongoing evolution of the projects, and serves as a lead producer when the projects are fully staged.

-Elephant Eye Productions include Saved!, The Addams Family and An American in Paris, set to open on Broadway in April 2015.
+Elephant Eye Productions include Saved!, The Addams Family and An American in Paris, is set to open on Broadway in April 2015.

 Independent Presenters Network

-The Independent Presenter’s Network (IPN) is a consortium of 40 Broadway presenters, theaters and performing arts centers, including The Bushnell.
+The Independent Presenter’s Network (IPN) is a consortium of 40 Broadway presenters, theaters, and performing arts centers, including The Bushnell.
 Its members bring Broadway productions to more than 110 cities throughout North America and Japan.
 The IPN has produced several shows on Broadway including Thoroughly Modern Millie starring Sutton Foster, The Color Purple, and Legally Blonde.

-Other
+Notable concerts

-On December 9, 1962, Sammy Davis Jr. performed a one night only performance.
+On December 9, 1962, Sammy Davis Jr performed a one-night-only performance.